Bayesian Mixed Multidimensional Scaling for Auditory Processing: Simulation Studies

 \section{Simulation Studies}

 In this section, we discuss the results of some synthetic numerical experiments.
 In designing the simulation scenarios, we have tried to closely mimic our motivating `brain activities distances between tones' data set.
 We thus consider distances between $S=4$ stimuli from $n=28$ subjects recorded in two groups with cardinalities $n_{1}=14$ and $n_{2}=14$.
-We set the observed distances $d_{j,s,r}^{(i)}$ close to values that correspond to the estimated quantities for the real data set, i.e., the simulated distances can be reconstructed from 3-dimensional latent space.
+We set the observed distances $d_{j,s,r}^{(i)}$ close to values that correspond to the estimated quantities (i.e., the posterior median of $\delta_{j,s,r}^{(i)}$) for the real data set, thus simulated distances can be reconstructed from a 3-dimensional latent space.

-Figure \ref{fig: delta_group_fake} shows that the three shared latent features recover the observed distances at the population level quite well.
-Note that the population distance parameters $\delta_{j,s,r}$ are obtained as average within the population of the individual parameters, i.e., $\delta_{j,s,r} = \sum_{i=1}^{n_j} \delta_{j,s,r}^{(i)}/n_{j}$.
-Moreover, Figure \ref{fig: delta_s_i_fake_vs_obs_check} suggests that we recover the denoised version of the empirical distances quite well at the individual level as well.